Three transitional housing motels in lockdown following Covid outbreak

 He said they, along with other iwi and government agencies, were also involved in supporting Lakes Lodge Ōkataina.

 The two Fenton St motels are run by Visions of a Helping Hand.
-Chief executive officer Tiny Deane was approached for comment.
+A spokesperson said trustees were not able to comment as Covid matters were the jurisdiction of the Ministry of Health.

-Raynes said he wasn't overly concerned as the motels were well-fenced and it appeared everyone was doing the right thing.
+Raynes said he wasn't overly concerned about the positive cases as the motels were well-fenced and it appeared everyone was doing the right thing.

 He said he was one of only about five or six motels in the Fenton St area that didn't take social housing clients but his guests were safe and a fair distance away.